Googulator/TeslaCrack/README.rst

 :Author:      Googulator

-This is a tool for decrypting files that were encrypted with the latest version (variously known as "v8" or "v2.2.0") of the **TeslaCrypt ransomware**.
+This is a tool for unlocking files that were locked with the latest version (variously known as "v8" or "v2.2.0") of the **TeslaCrypt ransomware**.
-This new version can be recognized from the extension ``.vvv`` or ``.ccc`` added to the names of encrypted files, and/or the filenames of the ransom notes being ``Howto_RESTORE_FILES.txt``.
+This new version can be recognized from the extensions ``.vvv, .ccc,  .zzz, .aaa, .abc`` added to the names of you original files, and/or the filenames of the ransom notes being ``Howto_RESTORE_FILES.txt``.

 The tool should also work against other recent versions of TeslaCrypt - for ancient versions, use *tesladecrypt* or *TeslaDecoder* together with the Bitcoin-based key reconstructor instead (``unfactor_bitcoin.py``).

 .. contents:: Table of Contents
   :backlinks: top